Morglod/git-history-changelog/readme.md

 * Split commit messages to custom categories.
 * By default all stages autosaves in local config (check Store object).
 * You can provide your render and filtering methods.
-* Framework care and track braches.
+* Framework care and track branches.

 ## [Example](src/example/example.ts)